Total Request Live: Carson Daly era

-In Fall 1998, MTV producers merged the real-time aspect of MTV Live with the fan-controlled countdown power of Total Request into Total Request Live.
-The program made its debut from MTV Studios on September 14, 1998.
+In September 1998, MTV producers merged the real-time aspect of MTV Live with the fan-controlled countdown aspect of Total Request into Total Request Live.
+The program made its debut from MTV Studios on September 14.
 The show then grew to become MTV's unofficial flagship program.

 The original host of TRL, Carson Daly, brought popularity to the show.
-The widely known abbreviation of TRL was adopted as the official title of the show in February 1999, after Daly and Dave Holmes began using the abbreviation on air regularly.
-In the years following, the program was rarely referred to by its complete title.
-The show's countdown started off successfully while receiving hundreds of votes for favorite artists such as Hanson, Aaliyah, Blaque, TLC, Eminem, Christina Aguilera, Britney Spears, Korn, Limp Bizkit, Kid Rock, Janet Jackson, *NSYNC, and Backstreet Boys.
+The abbreviation TRL was adopted as the official title of the show in February 1999, after Daly and Dave Holmes began using it on air regularly.
+In the years following, the program was rarely referred to by its original title.
+The show began successfully, receiving hundreds of votes for popular artists such as Aaliyah, Backstreet Boys, Blaque, Britney Spears, Christina Aguilera, Eminem, Hanson, Janet Jackson, Kid Rock, Korn, Limp Bizkit, *NSYNC, and TLC.

 TRL spent its first year developing a cult-type following.
-In Fall 1999, a live studio audience was added to the show.
-By Spring 2000, the countdown reached its peak, becoming a very recognizable pop culture icon in its first two years of existence.
-A weekend edition of the show known as TRL Weekend, with a countdown consisting an average of the week's Top 10, aired for a short time in 2000.
+In late 1999, a live studio audience was added.
+By early 2000, the show reached its peak, becoming a very recognizable pop culture icon in its first two years of existence.
+A weekend edition of the show known as TRL Weekend, with a countdown of the week's top 10 videos, aired for a short time in 2000.

+In 2000, MTV gradually began introducing new VJs on TRL.
+After winning a viewer contest to interview celebrities at the 2000 MTV Video Music Awards, Hilarie Burton was hired as a full-time VJ.
+Quddus Philippe began hosting duties in May 2001 as part of MTV's Summer in the Keys.
+The following year, both Damien Fahey and La La Vasquez began hosting duties.
+These VJs often co-hosted with Daly or substituted in his absence.

-In 2001, the popularity of TRL was at such a level that it spawned a country music spin-off, CMT Most Wanted Live, on sister network CMT, until 2004.
-In July 2001, MTV sponsored the Total Request Live Tour, which played over 30 dates in North America and featured acts like Destiny's Child, Jessica Simpson, Eve, and Nelly.
+In July 2001, MTV sponsored the Total Request Live Tour, which played over 30 dates in North America and featured acts like Destiny's Child, 3LW, Jessica Simpson, Eve, and Nelly.

-Some evolutionary changes were made to TRL throughout the next few years.
-The show received a new set and on-screen graphics for the debut of the Fall 2001 season.
-A year later, on October 23, 2002, TRL celebrated its 1,000th episode.
+On October 23, 2002, TRL celebrated its 1,000th episode.
 The number-one video on that day was "Dirrty" by Christina Aguilera.
-Also throughout the year of 2002, original host Carson Daly would be seen gradually less and less as he had branched out with his own late-night talk show Last Call with Carson Daly on NBC.
+Also throughout 2002, original host Daly was gradually seen less often, as he had begun his own late-night talk show Last Call with Carson Daly on NBC.
 The show had near-daily segments from MTV News correspondents reporting on the latest in national or entertainment and music news from inside the studio.

 Post-Carson Daly era

-In 2003, the next generation of TRL was ushered in as Carson Daly officially stepped down as host.
-Daly left the show to focus on his own talk show which premiered a year earlier on NBC.
-Following Daly stepping down, a revolving door of VJs hosted TRL, including Damien Fahey, Hilarie Burton, Vanessa Minnillo, Quddus, La La Vasquez, and Susie Castillo.
-Some of these VJs made their debut on the show in earlier years, so they recently had the opportunity to host the show on days in which Daly was absent.
+In 2005, the next generation of TRL was ushered in as Carson Daly officially stepped down as host to focus on his own talk show, which premiered two years earlier on NBC.
+Following Daly's departure, Damien Fahey, Hilarie Burton, Quddus, and La La Vasquez rotated as hosts.
+Later additions to the hosting roster included Vanessa Minnillo in 2003, Susie Castillo in 2005, Stephen Colletti in 2006, and Lyndsey Rodrigues in 2007.